canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 key is not found, the statement terminates rule evaluation early and no further statements are evaluated.

-The following extension of the example makes use of a map from IPv4 and IPv6 prefixes to Netfilter marks representing the origin realm and sets the Netfilter mark using an extensible rule: new elements can be added to map other addresses to different Netfilter mark values.
+The highlighted lines in the following extension of the example make use of a map from IPv4 and IPv6 prefixes to Netfilter marks representing the origin realm and sets the Netfilter mark using an extensible rule: new elements can be added to map other addresses to different Netfilter mark values.
 In addition to the two new maps (``ip4-known-addresses`` and ``ip6-known-addresses``), the changes are made to the ``mark-inbound-determine`` regular chain.
 The rule ``meta mark set ip saddr map @ip4-known-addresses return`` can be broken down as:

 1. Form the key for the map lookup: ``ip saddr``.
 This implies that the network protocol must be IPv4.
 For any other packets, the rule is terminated early